fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 2. Scroll down to _Image and shape_, and click **Edit**.

-3. The default _Shape_ (VM.Standard.A1.Flex) is nearly impossible to get, it's always "out of capacity."
+3. The default _Shape_ (VM.Standard.A1 Flex) is nearly impossible to get, it's always "out of capacity."
 That's fine, it's overkill for this anyway.
 Click on **Change shape**.

 4. Make sure _Instance type_ is **Virtual machines**.